dns-groot/groot/README.md

 </details>

 ## Property Verification
-Check for any violations of the input properties by invoking Groot as:
+Check for any violations of the input properties by invoking GRoot as:

 For docker (Ubuntu):
 ```bash